Saturday, 4 July 2009

 To finish, Keith had crème brûlée, for the sake of research, and I had cheese.

-As it was an establishment of some distinction, the cheese board was not just left on the table for me to help myself, but offered by the waiter, who cut off a sliver of the ones I pointed to.
+As it was an establishment of some distinction, the cheese board was not simply left on the table for me to help myself, but offered by the waiter, who cut off a sliver of the ones I pointed to.

 Very pleased with this lovely meal, we decided to explore the other side of the Vézère on our way home.
 We went over the bridge and discovered that the high-level viaduct beyond it belonged to an abandoned railway line.